How to become a childminder

 You may have to do a basic skills test to show that you have the minimum standard of English and maths needed to support the educational development of children in your care.
 You'll also need to pass an assessment of your home and any equipment you will use.

-Childminder agencies can provide pre-registration training to become a childminder.
-They also have information on registering and further training once you are a registered childminder.
+Local councils, CMAs and professional bodies can provide pre-registration training to become a childminder.
+They also have information on registering and further training once you are working as a childminder.

-Your first step is to look at Ofsted's pre-registration briefing on becoming a childminder or contact a Childminder Agency (CMA).
+Your first step is to check out Ofsted's pre-registration briefing on becoming a childminder.

 Career tips

-It's a good idea to do some research where you live to find out if there is a demand for childminders in your local area.
+It's a good idea to do some research to find out if there's a demand for childminders in your local area.

-As you'll be self-employed, you might find it useful to learn more about your responsibilities for tax and taking out insurance.
-You can get advice about this from GOV.UK.
+As you'll be self-employed, you might find it useful to learn about setting up your own business and your responsibilities for tax and insurance.

 Further information